CumulusNetworks/docs/content/knowledge-base/Support/Support-Offerings/Cumulus-Linux-Release-Versioning-and-Support-Policy.md

 | 3.7.12 and later      |February 2020      | February 2023     |
 | 3.7.11 and earlier    | N/A               | December 2020     |

 - Cumulus Linux 3.7.z is an ESR release for versions 3.7.12 and later.
-Support for 3.7 ESR will continue until February 2023.
-All earlier versions of 3.7.z are considered end of life and are no longer supported.
+Support for Cumulus Linux 3.7 ESR will continue until February 2023.
+All earlier versions of Cumulus Linux 3.7.z are considered end of life and are no longer supported.
 - Cumulus Linux 3.y.z supports both Spectrum and Broadcom based switches.

 ### Cumulus Linux 2.y.z